What first time homebuyers need to know about homeowners insurance when shopping for a policy to protect their new investment - their first house.

 If you have more belongings than coverage, or if you have high-value belongings, consider adding a rider.
 Riders are especially helpful for the following items:

 Most home insurance policies base additional living expenses (ALE) on the amount of your dwelling coverage.
 A standard policy will provide 20 percent of your dwelling coverage amount for ALE.
-For most people, that will cover it.
+For most people, that'll cover it.
 But each company has different regulations.
 For example, some companies will set a 12-month limit to spend ALE payouts, while others allow for 24 months.
 Some companies may even provide unlimited coverage for a short period of time.
 We recommend speaking with an agent to assess how much ALE is right for you.

 Most standard home insurance policies provide $100,000 in liability coverage.
 That's on the smaller side, and it's recommended you purchase at least $300,000 in coverage.
 If someone is injured on your property, medical bills and lawsuits will quickly eat up that $100,000.